ivnsch/UserDefaults/README.md

 - Uses enum values as keys (safe!).
 - Uses generics and type inference in order to avoid having to specify the value type, in most cases.

+## Installation

+UserDefaults is available through [CocoaPods](http://cocoapods.org).
+To install it, simply add the following line to your Podfile:

+    pod "UserDefaults"

+... or simply copy https://github.com/i-schuetz/UserDefaults/blob/master/Pod/Classes/UserDefaults.swift in your project.

 ## Usage

 The keys have to comform to the StringRepresentable protocol.
 Normally you will declare an enum similar to this: